 Launched in October 2016, the app already has over 90 merchants using it.
 The list includes-a chocolate maker, a tea brand, and an audio-equipment maker.

 This isn’t the first time that QR Codes have made shopping easier.
+Many retailers are already using QR Codes to engage customers.

 In late 2016, Amazon launched its first walk-in-walk-out convenience store, Amazon Go.
 To enter the store, the shopper needs to scan a QR Code using the Amazon app.
 Once in, they can pick the items they need off the shelves.
 The items get added to their virtual Amazon cart.
 On exiting the store, the billed amount gets deducted from the buyer’s Amazon wallet.